crypto-etl/docker-zcash/README.md

 ## Run

-The recommended way to run this is by **rkt**, because with *rkt* the *zcash params* can be distributed as separately, keeping the image small which contains the actual binary, *zcashd*.
+The recommended way to run this is by **rkt**, because with *rkt* the *zcash params* can be distributed as separate image, keeping the one which contains the actual binary, *zcashd*, small.

 ### Using Docker